- Ph.D. English, New York University, 2012

 “Lorna Dee Cervantes.”
 Contemporary American Ethnic Poets.
 Westport, CT: Greenwood Press, 2004.
 59-62.

-Member of the Sexual Politics/Sexual Poetics working group.
+Founding member of the Sexual Politics/Sexual Poetics scholarly collective.